LAION-AI/Open-Assistant/docs/docs/intro.md

 - We need to get the MVP out fast, while we still have momentum
 - We pull in one direction
 - We are pragmatic
 - We aim for models that can (or could, with some effort) be run on consumer hardware
 - We rapidly validate our ML experiments on a small scale, before going to a supercluster

-## Main Efforts

-- Data Collection Code → Backend, website, and discord bot to collect data
-- Instruction Dataset Gathering → Scraping & cleaning web data
-- Gamification → Leaderboards & more, to make data collection more fun
-- Model Training → Experiments on pseudo- and real-data
-- Infrastructure → Collection, training, and inference
-- Data Collection → This is the bulk of the work
-- Data Augmentation → Making more data from little data
-- Privacy and Safety → Protecting sensitive data